Bezark-Teaching/FCLC-CISC-2540-IVGD/README.md

   - We will do a playtest on 10/24
   - There will be no in person class on 10/28

-- I have graded your concept papers.
-Please read my comments!
+- I have graded your concept papers, process papers, lab 1 and lab 2!
+Reach out with any questions.
+For the labs, feel free to make changes and resubmit for a higher grade.

 - [Lab 3](/Assignments/Labs/Lab_3.md) is due on 10/10.
 - Helpful Video Tutorials
   - [Conditionals, Input](https://www.youtube.com/watch?v=PyADIUsLobs)